 Although a financial future free of debt obligations may seem difficult to achieve, there are simple, practical and results-focused strategies you can use to reduce these obligations and improve your financial position.

-Data from the Federal Reserve Bank of St. Louis‡ indicates that U.S. citizens have a collective student loan debt of more than $1.6 trillion.
-More than 10 percent of the total U.S. population currently owes money borrowed to fund their education.
-The Institute for College Access & Success‡ reported the average student loan debt for 2018 graduates is $29,200.
+Data from the Federal Reserve Consumer Credit Report‡ indicates that U.S. citizens have a collective student loan debt of more than $1.75 trillion.
+More than 10% of the total U.S. population currently owes money borrowed to fund their education.
+The Institute for College Access & Success‡ reported the average student loan debt for 2019 graduates is $28,950.

 There are a variety of different loan types, including the three forms of federal student loans and their subtypes, as well as personal loans provided by financial institutions and informal loans from family.
 No matter how the funds were borrowed, and the specific requirements tied to a specific loan, there are strategies for effectively paying off these loans.